ignite/cli/docs/docs/07-cli.md

 **Synopsis**

-Commands in this namespace let you to build, initialize, and start your blockchain node locally for development purposes.
+Commands in this namespace let you build, initialize, and start your blockchain node locally for development purposes.

 To run these commands you should be inside the project's directory so that Ignite can find the source code.
 To ensure that you are, run "ls", you should see the following files in the output: "go.mod", "x", "proto", "app", etc.

-By default the "build" command will identify the "main" package of the project, install dependencies if necessary, set build flags, compile the project into a binary and install the binary.
+By default, the "build" command will identify the "main" package of the project, install dependencies if necessary, set build flags, compile the project into a binary and install the binary.
 The "build" command is useful if you just want the compiled binary, for example, to initialize and start the chain manually.
 It